 The following history is pulled from several sources, but mainly from a great wee book called ‘The Mill on the Don’.
 The story of the Donside Paper Company by John Fedo.
 You can still find it here http://www.amazon.co.uk/Mill-Don-Story-Donside-Company/dp/0907383394

 I thoroughly recommend it.

-There are a few more aerial pictures on this site. http://www.britainfromabove.org.uk/image/saw051730
+There are a few aerial pictures on the site https://www.britainfromabove.org.uk/ as follows:

 The first papermill operated on the site from 1696.
 The story is quite a rollercoaster.
 The mill was at times a world renowned manufacturer of paper and at others came close to ending it’s operation.
 There were many twists and turns as the business changed its products and methods of production and invested in new machinery to stay ahead of the game.